weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 Use the `backup-s3` module to enable backing up to and restoring from any S3-compatible blob storage.
 This includes AWS S3, and MinIO.

-To enable the module set the following environment variable
+To enable the module set the following environment variable:

 ```
 ENABLE_MODULES=backup-s3